 Pictures by Ruben Silva

 I cashed in a week of vacation before going to work all summer.
 I’m going to have the best job though, working for a new urban magazine named KRSby, covering local news concerning people between 15 and 35, which means that I’ll attend concerts, write about fashion, interview cool young people.
 I look forward to it.
 But until then I’ve hid up in our family cabin near the sea to boost up before yet another amazing summer.

 H&M blazer, rings and purse | Weekday pants | BikBok top | Mango shoes

 My favorite spring thing is all the blossoming cherry trees decorating the city in pink and white.
-I love watching nature come back to life around this time of year.
+I like watching nature come back to life around this time of year.
 I’m a nature nerd.
 During my early child years my mother studied biology.
 She used to take me and my brother out to the beach, in the woods and so on, to teach us about different types of plant, animal and bird species.
-We even learnt what song belongs to each type of bird.
+We even learnt which song that belongs to each type of bird.
 I loved it!

 I have a bunch of things going on.
 Finals, getting drivers licence, renovating the porch, kitchen and bedroom.
-I look forward to getting done with at least one of those things, so that I get time to breathe (and blog) again.
+I look forward to finishing at least one of those things, so that I get time to breathe (and blog) again.